d-bl/GroundForge/Examples.md

 * For those to shy to meddle with this wiki can post personal finds on a [discussion] and/or propose candidates for this overview.
   You will need a github account for both types of contribution.
+  Fixing our non-native grammar would be much appreciated.

 Though the number of patterns (also available in copyrighted resources) might be overwhelming, there is still a lot of room for further variations.